HackMGM/hackmgm-notes/meetings/20170720_general_meeting.md

 - Boyd: This is very necessary, early on the city
   hired folks to ride the busses and to see if folks used the app, and no one used the app.
-  Why are people riding arounding and waiting, when they could be using the app?
+  Why are people standing arounding and waiting when they could be using the app?
-  The data that you are trying to corral, it not just if you have access, is is inviting.
-It's sophiticated problem.
+  The data that you are trying to corral, its not just if you have access, is it inviting.
+It's a sophiticated problem.
-- q: How can we use google analytics to get more information on the data that is in use?
+- q: How can we use Google Analytics to get more information on the data that is in use?
 #### Conclusion
 * Terry will speak with JD to make suggestions on using GA for assistance for meta data
 #### Action Items